Fargo–Moorhead Area Diversion Project: History

-The Red River has flooded the Fargo-Moorhead area numerous times, with the most recent significant flood events taking place in 1997, 2009 and 2011 (1997 Red River flood, 2009 Red River flood, 2011 Red River flood).
+The Red River has flooded the Fargo–Moorhead area numerous times, with the most recent significant flood events being the 1997 Red River flood, the 2009 Red River flood, and the 2011 Red River flood.

-Several tributaries along the Red River also flood and cause damage in the Fargo-Moorhead area, including the Wild Rice River, Sheyenne River, Maple River, Rush River and Lower Rush River.
+Several tributaries along the Red River also flood and cause damage in the Fargo–Moorhead area, including the Wild Rice River, Sheyenne River, Maple River, Rush River, and Lower Rush River.

-The Red River routinely exceeds the National Weather Service flood stage of 18 feet at the United States Geological Survey (USGS) gauge in Fargo (Fargo gauge).
-As of 2023, the Red River had reached this stage in 60 of the previous 124 years (1902 through 2023), and in every year except 2012, 2016 and 2021 from 1993 through 2013.
+The Red River routinely exceeds the National Weather Service flood stage of 18 ft at the United States Geological Survey gauge in Fargo (Fargo gauge).
+As of 2023, the Red River had reached this stage in 60 of the previous 124 years (1902 through 2023), and in every year except 2012, 2016, and 2021 from 1993 through 2013.

-The U.S. Army Corps of Engineers conducted a feasibility study for flood protection in the Fargo-Moorhead area in September 2008, with the initial Draft Feasibility Report and Environmental Impact Statement published in 2010.
-The goals of the study were to find a plan that reduced flood risk and damages to the Fargo-Moorhead area, restored or improved habitat along the rivers in the area, provided additional wetland habitat and recreational opportunities with flood risk management features.
+The US Army Corps of Engineers conducted a feasibility study for flood protection in the Fargo–Moorhead area in September 2008, with the initial Draft Feasibility Report and Environmental Impact Statement published in 2010.
+The goals of the study were to find a plan that reduced flood risk and damages to the Fargo–Moorhead area, restored or improved habitat along the rivers in the area, and provided additional wetland habitat and recreational opportunities with flood risk management features.

-The initial study looked at multiple alternatives that could reduce flooding, including no action (continuing to use emergency measures and sand bags), nonstructural measures, construction of flood barriers and levees, diversion channels and flood storage.
+The initial study looked at multiple alternatives that could reduce flooding, including no action (continuing to use emergency measures and sand bags), nonstructural measures, and the construction of flood barriers and levees, diversion channels, and flood storage.

 Attendees at a public meeting about the FM Area Diversion Project look at a posterboard about projected project expenses.

 Two diversion concepts were carried forward at the end of the study, including a diversion channel in Minnesota and a diversion channel in North Dakota.
 However, in 2016, the Minnesota Department of Natural Resources denied a permit for the project.

 In October 2017, North Dakota Governor Doug Burgum and then-Minnesota Governor Mark Dayton created a joint task force to develop engineering options to address the Minnesota DNR's concerns about the project's impacts.
-The Metro Flood Diversion Authority submitted its Plan B proposal following the work of the Governors' Task Force, which changed the alignment of the embankment and also allowed more water to flow through the Fargo-Moorhead area during project operation.
+The Metro Flood Diversion Authority submitted its Plan B proposal following the work of the Governors' Task Force, which changed the alignment of the embankment and also allowed more water to flow through the Fargo–Moorhead area during project operation.